How to Disable IPv6 on CentOS

-IPv6 may be undesirable in certain situations, for systems that can run without IPv6, and only running on IPv4, the IPv6 protocol can be disabled.
+IPv6 may be undesirable in certain situations, disable IPv6 on Fedora Linux for systems that can by only with the IPv4 protocol stack

-RHEL and CentOS 7 disable IPv6 stack as follows
+Fedora and RHEL disable IPv6 stack as follows

 vi /etc/sysctl.conf